redox-os/website/content/news/this-month-260831.md

 ## Ring Buffer Communication For More Parallelism

-After some months of work Ibuki Omatsu and Anhad Singh implemented a ring buffer communication API equivalent to io_uring on Linux to improve performance, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.
+After some months of work Ibuki Omatsu and Anhad Singh implemented a ring buffer communication API equivalent to io_uring on Linux to improve performance on supported drivers, with guidance from 4lDO2 and help from Wildan Mubarok to fix bugs.

 This work improve the general system performance and I/O performance by 10x!!